Innovation prize model: The Medical Innovation Prize Fund Act S1137 and S1138

-In 2012 the two bills were referred to the committee level in the Senate.
+In 2012, the two bills were referred to the committee level in the Senate.
 They have not been put to a vote in either the Senate or the House.
-In 2009-2010 only 3% of all bills proposed in the Senate were enacted.
+In 2009–2010, only 3% of all bills proposed in the Senate were enacted.

 Other areas for prize models over patents

-US President Barack Obama has pushed for prizes for innovation, sponsoring 150 contests across 40 agencies in 2010.
+US President Barack Obama has pushed for innovation prizes, sponsoring 150 contests across 40 agencies in 2010.
 NASA paid out $6 million in prizes to companies since 2005 for innovation.
-Between 2000 and 2007 certain groups put $250 million into technologies that range from robotic arms to tuberculosis tests, according to Brian Vastag of The Washington Post.
+Between 2000 and 2007, certain groups put $250 million into technologies that range from robotic arms to tuberculosis tests, according to Brian Vastag of The Washington Post.

 Criticism

 According to the Global Intellectual Property Center, studies show that prizes are better at proving a concept than bringing concrete, useful technologies into existence.
 Another criticism made by the Global Intellectual Property Center is that prizes will never be enough to reward lucky breaks that have brought about the most important innovations.
 Also, the center argues that prizes do not create incentives to drive a continuous cycle of advances and improvements because prizes are finite and limited.

-The Global Intellectual Property Center also believes that prizes focus narrowly on certain acts or on the "next new thing," and that prizes can act as distractions from more significant innovations.
+The Global Intellectual Property Center also believes that prizes focus narrowly on certain acts or the "next new thing" and can distract from more significant innovations.
 They also assert that prizes do not hold researchers and inventors accountable for the findings of works or creations.
-The center argues that prizes in turn give rights to a product to a government, who then gives rights to the entire public.
+The center argues that prizes, in turn, give rights to a product to a government, which then gives rights to the entire public.
 In the future, if there are any problems or questions with the creation or drug, it will be impossible to determine who is responsible for the flaw.